 Equestrian riding boots have been around for centuries, however, during the cattle drive era of the mid to later 1800’s the American cowboy needed a boot that was tough enough to stand up to the rugged environment and long hours of the ranching lifestyle.
 Charles Hyer of Hyer Brothers Boots was one of the best-known boot makers of this era.
 His shop was based out of Olathe, Kansas.

 Why the cowboy boot is a good choice for foot health:

 The traditional style of a cowboy boot consists of a tall leather shaft without laces.
 This will protect the foot, ankle, and lower part of the leg from rocks, brush, thorns, and wildlife.
 They may also provide protection from rattlesnakes!
-The height of the shaft also allows for protection from mud and puddles during wet weather conditions.
+The height of the shaft allows for protection from mud and puddles during wet weather conditions.
 This design feature keeps the foot dry, which helps avoid environments favorable for foot fungus and frostbite in colder conditions.
-The lack of laces on a cowboy boot helps avoid the foot getting stuck in saddle, therefore avoiding significant injury to the foot and ankle.
+Cowboy boots do not have laces so your foot won’t get stuck in the saddle.
+Therefore avoiding significant injury to the foot and ankle.
 One common diagnosis seen in the foot and ankle is insertional Achilles tendon pain to the back of the heel.
-Heel lifts may be used to treat this ailment.
+Sometimes heel lifts can be used to treat this ailment.
 The cowboy boot is made with an elevated heel which shortens the Achilles tendon and reduces the strain, reducing pain.
-Lastly, the sole of the cowboy boot is rigidly designed, which helps provide a stable foundation of the shoe.
+Lastly, the rigid design of a cowboy boot will provide a stable foundation of the shoe.
 However…